 Entrance Porch and Cupola

-The front face contains a central rectangular entrance doorway with a rectangular timber panelled two-leaf door matching those at the lateral entrances, set in a moulded rectangular timber frame.
-Two broad and deep concrete paving steps lead up to this entrance.
-Above the door is a recessed datestone of bowed form, as though originally set in the curved front wall of the main church.
-It has a moulded surround and is inscribed "Built in 1790, Thomas Henry, Minister".
-The top edge is dished or dipped to accommodate an oval ocular timber window containing decorative intersecting tracery with translucent glazing, set in smooth rendered reveals.
-An antique-style lamp on a scrolling iron bracket is mounted above this window.
+The central projecting entrance porch is surmounted by a lantern and cupola.
+Its walls are of squared basalt in regular courses with projecting eaves courses as elsewhere; the roof is slated in the same manner and fitted with cast iron gutters.
+The front face has a central rectangular entrance doorway containing a rectangular timber panelled two-leaf door similar to the lateral entrances, set in a moulded rectangular timber frame.
+Above this is a recessed date stone of bowed form — apparently originally set in the curved front wall of the main church — with a moulded surround inscribed "Built in 1790, Thomas Henry, Minister."
+The top edge of this stone is dished or dipped to accommodate an oval ocular timber window containing decorative intersecting tracery with translucent glazing, set in smooth rendered reveals.
+An antique-style lamp and scrolling iron bracket are mounted above the window.
+Two broad, deep steps of concrete paving lead to the front entrance.

-Rear Elevation and Projection
+Rear Elevation

-Boundaries and Grounds
+Setting and Grounds

-The front boundary is formed by a basalt rubble wall with a gateway aligned with the front porch.
-This gateway comprises square piers of rock-faced red sandstone in regular courses surmounted by tinted pink concrete caps, and modern steel double gates incorporating oval panels that reflect the glazing pattern of the oval oculi on the church itself.
+The front boundary is formed by a wall of basalt rubble with a gateway aligned with the front porch.
+This gateway comprises square piers of rock-faced red sandstone in regular courses surmounted by tinted pink concrete caps, with modern steel double gates incorporating oval panels that reflect the glazing pattern of the oval oculi on the church itself.
 A similar gateway at the left-hand end is aligned axially with the modern church hall.
-The front gateway leads to a broad modern concrete pavement running up to the front entrance of the church, with a narrow pavement extending around each side bounded by narrow tarmac strips.
-Tarmac areas occupy the angles of the front porch with the main body of the church, and paved areas are provided outside each lateral doorway.

-The front part of the graveyard is bounded on the east by a basalt rubble retaining wall to the modern church hall.
-The graveyard is bounded to the west by a hedge, with mature trees forming the boundary to the west at the rear.
-The rear boundary is formed by a basalt rubble wall partly smooth cement rendered on the inner face, containing a pedestrian gateway to the road at the rear with a pair of plain square rubble piers with rendered caps and a plain ironwork gate.
+The front gateway leads to a broad modern concrete pavement up to the front entrance, with a narrow pavement extending around it to each side, bounded by narrow tarmac strips; tarmac areas occupy the angles between the front porch and the main body of the church, and paved areas are provided outside each lateral doorway.
+The front part of the graveyard is bounded on the east by a basalt rubble retaining wall to the modern church hall; to the west the boundary is a hedge, with mature trees forming the rear western boundary.
+The rear boundary is a basalt rubble wall, partly smooth cement-rendered on the inner face, containing a pedestrian gateway to the road at the rear with a pair of plain square rubble piers and rendered caps and a plain ironwork gate.

-Immediately to the rear of the church, on the east side of the rear projection, stands a low cement rendered store with a flat concrete roof.
+Immediately to the rear of the church on the east side of the rear projection stands a low cement-rendered store with a flat concrete roof.

 Session Room